Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part4_good_bad_logit_movie_reviews_XOR.md

 print(cv.get_feature_names_out()[50000:50050])
 ```

-**Secondly, we are encoding the sentences from the training set texts with the indices of incoming words.
+**Secondly, we are encoding the sentences from the training set texts with the indices of the words.
 We'll use the sparse format.**

 ```{code-cell} ipython3